 What's a stay-at-home dad worth?
 And what about a dad willing to share his musings of fatherhood and child-rearing wisdom with the public?
-Would it be worth $50,000?
+Would he be worth $50,000?

 That's the question dad-blogger Adam Dolgin of Toronto posed to his fans in what he called a "social experiment."
 Would it be worth $1 from each of the 50,000 fans of his blog Fodder4Fathers to devote more of his time to blogging?
 He put up a page on GoFundMe and pinned it to the top of his fan page to find out.

-And that, the Toronto dad told ABCNews.com, was his "biggest mistake."
+And that, he told ABCNews.com, was his "biggest mistake."

 The story was picked up by several parenting blogs, including Babble.
-(Editor's note: The Walt Disney Company is the parent company of both Babble and of ABC News.)
-Reaction to the crowd-funding request was mixed, but Babble pointed out "the majority felt Adam's request diminished the value of stay at home parents, pointing many 'do it for free."'
+(Editor's note: The Walt Disney Company is the parent company of both Babble and ABC News.)
+Reaction to the crowd-funding request was mixed, but Babble pointed out "the majority felt Adam's request diminished the value of stay-at-home parents, pointing many 'do it for free."'

 Dolgin insists his request was "really just a request to fans.
 I didn't think it would go anywhere."